Unlike most other big-ticket transactions, a lot can go wrong with appliance

 installers will do; deposit paid; terms for refunds and exchanges; and

 Avoid leaving a large deposit.
 Its reasonable for a store to require a

 small upfront deposit as compensation in case you cancel the order.
 But

-putting up a large deposit deprives you of a lot of leverage for making
+making a large deposit deprives you of the leverage you may need to make

 sure all goes as planned.